 From August 2002 to February 2011, Mr. Gramiccioni served as an Assistant United States Attorney for the District of New Jersey, where he handled hundreds of federal criminal investigations and prosecutions.
 During his tenure with the U.S. Attorney’s Office in New Jersey, Mr. Gramiccioni worked in the Special Prosecutions (Public Corruption) Division, the Organized Crime & Drug Enforcement Task Force (OCDETF) Unit and the Terrorism Unit.
 The types of cases handled by Mr. Gramiccioni included extortion and bribery matters, mail, wire and bank fraud cases, money laundering, narcotics crimes, material support of terrorism cases, financial and tax crimes and various gang-related violent crimes.
 During a one-year tenure at the United States Attorney’s Office for the District of Maryland, Mr. Gramiccioni handled numerous federal criminal investigations and prosecutions, including material support of terrorism cases, Foreign Corrupt Practice Act (FCPA) and export control violations, child pornography offenses and various mail, bank and wire frauds.

-In 2012, Mr. Gramiccioni was appointed as Monmouth County Prosecutor, where he oversees the day-to-day operations of more than 300 employees and the administration of a $23 million budget.
+In 2012, Mr. Gramiccioni was appointed as Acting Monmouth County Prosecutor, then in August 2015, Mr. Gramiccioni was sworn in after being confirmed by the Senate.
+The Prosecutor oversees the day-to-day operations of more than 300 employees and the administration of a $23 million budget.
 Mr. Gramiccioni is also responsible for the coordination of law enforcement efforts of 45 municipal police departments and 2 college police departments, and works with court and judicial personnel and all county representatives.
 Prior to his appointment, Mr. Gramiccioni served as the Office’s First Assistant Prosecutor from 2011 to 2012.

 Mr. Gramiccioni has spent a career in public service, is a recognized expert in criminal law and procedure, evidence and trial advocacy, and has successfully tried to verdict more than 50 contested jury trials.
 He is a member of the New Jersey, New York, Maryland and District of Columbia bars, and a trustee of the 200 Club of Monmouth County and the Monmouth County Human Relations Committee.